zanshen/intro-data-capstone-biodiversity/README.md

             continue

         # Use the largest absolute amount on the line as the "transaction" amount
-        # (often the main debit/credit; balance can be smaller or similar)
         main_amount = max(amounts, key=abs)
         date = parse_date_from_line(line)
-        # Description is the full line (user can see context); trim for display if very long
         description = line if len(line) <= 200 else line[:197] + "..."

         flagged.append({